Professional Pet Care Provider Application

 • Positive reinforcement paradigm—we do not scold, hit, discourage behavior; we look for what the pet is communicating through their behavior, get curious, and encourage MORE behavior (meaning acting in different ways) rather than STOPPING behavior (suppression).

-• Respect for workplace emotional climate—we do not tolerate gossip, mocking, pressuring/guilting co-workers to take our work, speaking ill of clients, making fun of pets, working with a negative attitude that makes pets/people uncomfortable, or otherwise behaving in ways that demonstrate poor professionalism in the workplace.
+• Respect for workplace emotional climate—we do not tolerate gossip, mocking, pressuring/guilting co-workers to take our work, speaking ill of our clients, making fun of pets, working with a negative attitude that makes pets/people uncomfortable, or otherwise behaving in ways that demonstrate poor professionalism in the workplace.
 We consider the emotional safety of beings as equivalent to physical safety.
 People and pets alike can have bad days, but we expect mature, direct, remediatory communication from all involved.

 • Documentation—taking seriously the risks involved with the job and providing proper written and verbal communication with high levels of detail.
 All—clients, your co-workers, the pets, C9C leadership— should be able to sense your professionalism and responsibility for the work you do.